xiongxiaowei/ng2/README.md

 ### profile
-This is ng2 project which support jquery and bootstrap.
+This is a ng2 project which support jquery and bootstrap.